jmcnamara/xlsxwriter.lua/dev/docs/source/worksheet.rst

 Excel stores formulas in US style formatting regardless of the Locale or Language of the Excel version.
-Therefore all formula names written using XlsxWriter must be in English (use the following `formula translator <http://fr.excel-translator.de>`_ if necessary).
+Therefore all formula names written using xlsxwriter.lua must be in English (use the following `formula translator <http://fr.excel-translator.de>`_ if necessary).
 Also, formulas must be written with the US style separator/range operator which is a comma (not semi-colon).
 Therefore a formula with multiple values should be